 Stage 3.
-A journey of inspiration
+The Inspirational Journey

-A journey of inspiration - the context and purpose
+The Inspirational Journey: Context and Purpose

-Having defined a leading axis for the change process and identified three core values that are derived from it, as well as at least two core values derived from the sub axes, we can now start to identify the sources of inspiration for the change process.
+At this point, a primary area and sub-areas for the change process have been selected.
+Three core values derived from the primary area and at least two core values from the sub-areas have been identified.
+We can now start to look for sources of inspiration for the change process.